afirahzahid/Wheat-Disease-Classification-using-Convolution-Neural-Network/README.md

 # CNN
+Images data resizing and pre-processing using normalization.
+Used Data Generators that loaded batches of data from disk into memory and passed into our convolution neural network model.
-Implementation, training and evaluation of neural network using different model architectures using pyTorch on wheat disease classification problem.
+Training and evaluation of network for wheat disease classification.